mohammadzaid07/Dabotics-Task1/README.md

 # Dabotics Web Development Internship

-$Task 1 Create a Responsive Website
+$ Task 1 Create a Responsive Website

 Here is a responsive website created using HTML and CSS.